Blue Waters Graduate Fellowships

 There are a number of parts to the application.
-You should gather the materials for all portions of the application and prepare each portion prior to uploading the application at https://osc.edu/content/blue_waters_graduate_fellowship_application.
+You should gather the materials for all portions of the application and prepare each portion prior to uploading the application online.
 All of the materials must be uploaded in a single online session.
 The complete applications are due on February 3, 2017 at 11:59 PM Pacific time.

 The fellowship application requires:

-A one-page personal statement concerning your career goals and experience.
-You are limited to one page of text but can add illustrations and references to that text as appropriate.
+A personal statement (max.
+5,500 characters) concerning your career goals and experience.
+This is limited to text, but you can upload ancillary illustrations or references as a separate file.

-A one-page research statement defining your research topic and its uses for the Blue Waters allocation.
-You are limited to one page of text but can add illustrations and references to that text as appropriate.
+A research statement (max.
+5,500 characters) defining your research topic and how it uses a Blue Waters allocation.
+This is also limited to text, but you can upload ancillary illustrations or references as a separate file.